unh-hpc-2021/iam851/hello3/README.md

 I then followed the steps laid out in Class 4 to use variables, rules, etc -- the steps can be seen in detail in the commit history.

+The last step, using built-in rules, didn't work.
+The built-in rule for linking uses the C compiler, which causes trouble with C++ code, and there is no built-in rule for .cxx